anxods/cp-parallelism/p2/README.md

 # cp-parallelism

-## 2nd exercise: Calculation of the number of primes lower than a certain value (with improvements)
-## Use of MPI Collective Communication
+## 2nd exercise: Calculation of the number of primes lower than a certain value.
+Use of MPI Collective Communication

 Given code
 ```c